AbhijeetKumar1505/Dexter/README.md

 2. Choose from various data preprocessing options
 3. Explore visualizations and statistical analyses
 4. Train and evaluate machine learning models
+5. Use TensorFlow hybrid models for more accurate predictions
-5. Ask questions about your data using natural language
+6. Ask questions about your data using natural language

 ## Requirements

 - Python 3.8+
+- TensorFlow 2.15+
 - See requirements.txt for full list of dependencies

 ## Getting an API Key